-We will be looking at what this new conjuncture means for global Britain and its places in a post-Brexit and post-pandemic world.
+We will be looking at what this new conjuncture means for global Britain and its place in a post-Brexit and post-pandemic world.

 Key questions include: What impact will Brexit have on the UK’s levelling up agenda?
 What is London’s new role in relation to the rest of the UK and as a major player in the global economy?
 What is the role of the regions and how can they best be empowered to boost Britain’s global agenda?

 - Stefanie Bolzen, UK and Ireland Correspondent, Die Welt

 - Richard Brown, Deputy Director, Centre for London

 - Ben Franklin, Head of Research, Centre for Progressive Policy

 - Professor Richard Jones, Chair in Materials Physics and Innovation Policy & Associate Vice-President for Innovation and Regional Economic Development at University of Manchester